 - Frequent scanning and repair of broken links

 How frequently you choose to update your website may not be immediately obvious and a general rule of thumb is, the more your site is responsible for your income, the more your reputation would be damaged by your site failing, the more frequently you update it.
-We discuss the frequency of website care in more depth here.

 Please do feel free to ask questions and we will try and incorporate the answers here where appropriate.